allenai/allenact/docs/installation/installation-allenact.md

 should follow the directions for installing PyTorch with older versions of CUDA available on the [PyTorch homepage](https://pytorch.org/).

-In order to install requirements we recommend creating a new [python virtual environment](https://docs.python.org/3/tutorial/venv.html) and installing all of the below requirements into this virtual environment.
+In order to install `allenact` and/or its requirements we recommend creating a new [python virtual environment](https://docs.python.org/3/tutorial/venv.html) and installing all of the below requirements into this virtual environment.